 Artificial flavourings in tea?

-Using flavourings in teas is a common and misunderstood practice and something we get asked about a lot at Bluebird.
-In this post you will learn what flavourings are used in teas and how they are applied as well as why we think they can be a good thing!
+Using flavourings in teas is a common and misunderstood practice- and something we get asked about a lot at Bluebird.
+In this post you will learn which flavourings are used in teas and how they are applied, as well as why we think they can be a good thing!

 Scenting and flavouring teas

-Tea leaves absorb aroma really well so it is easy to add other scents and flavours to our favourite teas.
-The first scented teas were perhaps, jasmine green teas, created out in China where jasmine blossoms were placed onto the tea leaves whilst drying and some of the natural oils would seep into the leaves below.
-In more modern times we can get the same effect more conveniently and on a larger scale if we spray the jasmine oil onto the leaves.
+Tea leaves absorb aroma really well, so it is easy to add other scents and flavours to our favourite teas.
+The first scented teas were perhaps jasmine green teas, created in China where jasmine blossoms were placed onto the tea leaves whilst drying and some of the natural oils would seep into the leaves below.
+In more modern times, we can get the same effect more conveniently and on a larger scale if we spray the jasmine oil onto the leaves.

 Modern day flavourings – natural or not?

-Many of our jasmine scented teas are still scented the traditional, ‘natural’ way and some of the flavouring oils we use are purely herbal extracts, say peppermint or orange oil.
-In these cases we can say we use ‘natural’ flavourings or extracts.
+Many of our jasmine scented teas are still scented the traditional, ‘natural’ way and some of the flavouring oils we use are purely herbal extracts, such as peppermint or orange oil.
+In these cases, we can say we use ‘natural’ flavourings or extracts.

-In some of our tea blends we use flavourings that are not able to be labelled ‘natural’ and this is why… Due to EU food labelling regulations you are unable to call a flavouring ‘natural’ unless 95% or more of the ingredients used in the flavouring is the ingredient it is named from.
-E.g. For a bergamot flavouring oil, 95% of the ingredients must be the bergamot fruit itself.
-Or for a strawberry flavouring oil, 95% must be actual strawberries.
+In some of our tea blends, we use flavourings that are not able to be labelled ‘natural’ and this is why: due to EU food labelling regulations, you are unable to call a flavouring ‘natural’ unless 95% or more of the ingredients used in the flavouring is the ingredient it is named from.
+For example, when using a bergamot flavouring oil, 95% of the ingredients must be the bergamot fruit itself, or for a strawberry flavouring oil, 95% must be actual strawberries.

 It is completely safe, completely natural and used across the industry to create some of the most popular and enjoyed tea blends, from large supermarket chains to small independents like us.